edmundhung/conform/examples/basics/README.md

 ## Quick start

-To begin, let's make a login form with a basic requirement:
+To begin, let's make a login form with 2 basic requirements:

 - The **email** field should be a valid email address,
 - The **password** field should not be left empty.